LaerryLaessig/meerkat/README.md

 # Simple blog and task manage system

-Website to create blog posts, recipes and tasks for different user.
+Website to create blog posts for all users, recipes and tasks for different user.

-## enviroment variables
+## Enviroment variables
 - SECRET_KEY
   - change in start.sh or in enviroment variable
   - default value secret_key